Options Knowledge Center

 With options, an investor can magnify their potential gains or losses, relative to their initial investment.
 This is known as leverage.
 When a person buys an option, they gain exposure to the movement of a stock, and that contract represents a potential trade of 100 shares (that is, without the investor necessarily owning the underlying shares at any point in time).
 As a result, even small changes in a stock price—up or down—can have a dramatic effect on the value of an options position.
 Leverage can provide the opportunity for outsized gains, while exposing an investor to outsized losses.
-Leverage is what makes some types of options strategies risky.
+Leverage is part of what makes options strategies risky.

 The ask price is the amount of money sellers in the market are willing to receive for an options contract.
 The ask price will always be higher than the bid price.